 Now using Chrome alongside Firefox.
 It seems to be faster, but I’m still kind of attached to Firefox and can’t give it up completely.

-How I manage to keep up-to-date with various blogs – by subscribing to their RSS feeds in Google Reader.
+How I manage to keep up-to-date with various blogs – by subscribing to their RSS feeds.
+A replacement for the sadly discontinued Google Reader.

 This is a website which will monitor your own site and let you know if it is unavailable.
 You can do the same thing yourself by never sleeping or going out and staying at the computer all day, but its easier to use Montastic, and it is totally free.